Professor Danture Wickramasinghe

-Professor Danture Wickramasinghe is the Chair in Management Accounting and the Co-ordinator of PhD programme in Accounting, and Alternate Cluster Lead in Accounting Research at Adams Smith Business School.
+Professor Danture Wickramasinghe is the Chair in Management Accounting and the Director of PhD programme in Accounting and Finance at Adam Smith Business School.

 Previously, he was the Chair in Management Accounting and the Director of Research Centre in Accounting and Accountability at Hull University of Business School and a Lecturer/Senior Lecturer and the Programme Director of MSc in Accounting and Finance at Manchester Business School, University of Manchester, where he was also the coordinator of the Management Accounting Module on the Global MBA Programme.
 Before moving to the United Kingdom, he was the Dean of the Faculty of Management & Finance and the Head of the Department of Commerce at the University of Colombo, Head of Department of Business Administration, and a Lecturer/Senior lecturer at the University of Ruhuna, Sri Lanka.

-Being an academic over a period of 35 years, Danture is now globally known as a critical researcher in accounting in developing countries.
-His international visibility is evidenced in his extensive profile of publications in reputed journals, including Accounting, Auditing and Accountability Journal; Critical Perspectives on Accounting; Accounting and Business Research; Accounting & Organizational Change; Qualitative Research in Accounting and Management; and Accounting in Emerging Economies.
+Being an academic over a period of 37 years, Danture is now globally known as a critical researcher in accounting in developing countries.
+His international visibility is evidenced in his extensive profile of publications in reputed journals, including Accounting, Organizations and Society, Auditing and Accountability Journal; Critical Perspectives on Accounting; Accounting and Business Research; Accounting & Organizational Change; Qualitative Research in Accounting and Management; and Accounting in Emerging Economies.
 Currently, he serves on editorial boards of these 6 journals.
 He is also the co-author/editor of two landmark books in accounting.
-Presently, is writing two new books to be published by Routledge in 2017 and 2018, respectively.
-He has contributed to several edited collections with monographs on accounting and development issues and presented at many international conferences.
+Presently, he is revising one of his early books which is to be published in 2020.
+He has contributed to several edited collections with monographs on accounting and development issues and presented at many international conferences and workshops.